haikulearning/policies/additional-school-terms.md

 If your total file space used exceeds the amount stated by contract, you may be charged additional storage fees.

 Other than taxes levied on Haiku Learning’s net income, you agrees to pay any and all taxes and duties arising from this Agreement.

 ## 7. QUESTIONS

 We here at Haiku Learning hope that you will have the best possible experience when using our Services.
-If you have any questions or concerns about our Services or anything in our [General Terms of Service](http://www.haikulearning.com/terms), these Additional Terms, or our [Privacy Policy](http://www.haikulearning.com/privacy), please don’t hesitate to contact us at [terms@haikulearning.com](mailto:terms@haikulearning.com) and we’ll do our best to promptly respond to you.
+If you have any questions or concerns about our Services or anything in our [General Terms of Service][general-terms], these Additional Terms, or our [Privacy Policy][privacy-policy], please don’t hesitate to contact us at [terms@haikulearning.com](mailto:terms@haikulearning.com) and we’ll do our best to promptly respond to you.